 Aperture Range and Light Gathering Power

-Most objectives contain an optical aperture of variable diameter, which however is usually indicated indirectly through the f-number, which is the ratio of focal length and aperture diameter.
+Most objectives contain a diaphragm (an optical aperture) of variable diameter, which however is usually indicated indirectly through the f-number, which is the ratio of focal length and entrance pupil diameter.
 Note that large f-numbers correspond to small aperture diameters, which however also depend on the focal length.

 Normally, the f-number can be changed in certain steps, with typical values like 2.8, 4, 5.6, 8, 11 and 16, progressing roughly such that each step (“going up one stop”) reduces the aperture area and therefore the light throughput by a factor of 2.
 Apart from the light gathering power, the aperture also influences the depth of field (see below).

 Some objectives offer only relatively large f-number values, because image aberrations could not be properly compensated for lower values.
 Unfortunately, that limits their light gathering power, which for distant objects is determined by the f-number.
 Particularly for close objects, the light gathering power can be reduced substantially.
 That aspect is relevant for macro photography, where exposure times have to be increased accordingly.

 Distance Range and Depth of Field

 Perfect focusing of images is possible only for one particular object distance, which is usually set via fine adjustment of the distance between objective optics and image sensor.
 Essentially all photographic objectives have a focus adjustment, which must either be made manually or automatically (autofocus).
 Autofocus features can be integrated into objectives, which then require an additional electrical connection to the camera body.
 Unfortunately, that aspect can limit the compatibility of devices.